gkgaurav31/azure-spring-cloud/_posts/2020-07-18-azure-spring-cloud-simple-micro-service.md

 Let's add some code!

-Here, we will use a REST Controller to read and Environment Variable return it.
+Here, we will use a REST Controller to read an Environment Variable and return it.

 __Sample Code:__